 Once 1,000 points are earned, members can redeem a free product of their choice worth up to $16.95.
 Additionally, the program offers exclusive member perks, such as early access to sales, special events, and unique products.

-How did My Bath & Body Works Rewards build their loyalty program?
+How did Bath & Body Works build their loyalty program?

 - Generous Point System: Members earn 10 points for every dollar spent, which significantly boosts engagement.
 I appreciate how easy it is to accumulate points quickly with this system.